 Fasten off and put together the two ends of the scarf so that the mesh lines up.
 Crochet the two sides together with 2 single crochet stitches in each chain space.
 Fasten off and weave in ends.

 I have had my orange cowl since before Christmas and have worn it practically every day.
 It is soft, snug, and keeps its shape really well.
 A friend of mine has it too and she says she has many cowls but this one is the best fit and very comfortable to wear (I credit the yarn, not me!)
-And as you can see below it goes very well with my hat knitted in the same yarn – the pattern for this will be coming soon!
+And as you can see above it goes very well with my Bentie Beanie knitted in the same yarn!